Deep Blue Sea (1999)

 Thomas Jane and genetically-enhanced shark

-Harlin subsequently went on as a replacement director with the much derided Exorcist: The Beginning (2004) and then went onto the serial killer thriller Mindhunters (2004), the witchcraft film The Covenant (2006), the non-genre 12 Rounds (2009), The Dyatlov Pass Incident (2013) and The Legend of Hercules (2014).
+Harlin subsequently went on as a replacement director with the much derided Exorcist: The Beginning (2004) and then went onto the serial killer thriller Mindhunters (2004), the witchcraft film The Covenant (2006), the non-genre 12 Rounds (2009), The Dyatlov Pass Incident (2013), The Legend of Hercules (2014) and The Strangers: Chapter 1 (2024).

 Deep Blue Sea was billed as a big-budget CGI version of Jaws (1975).
 You can see the way the thinking goes – two killer shark movies – but the Spielberg film that Deep Blue Sea comes closest to is Jurassic Park (1993).
 The plot here is stolen virtually wholesale from Jurassic Park‘s set-up about genetically-engineered creatures getting loose from their penned confines.
 The part about finding a cure for Alzheimer’s seems even slimmer a raison d’etre than most of the pretexts that exist in these films.
 (There is one extremely silly scene where successfully regenerated brain tissue suddenly starts producing little lightning bolts under a microscope).